 Interestingly, this covers the vast bulk of the London Stock Exchange – as UK shares are priced in pennies as opposed to pounds.
 Some penny stock trading apps – notably Charles Schwab, also give you access to the OTC markets.
 This includes both the Pink Sheets and OTCBB – which is where most US-based penny stocks are listed.

 You do, of course, also need to look at what fees you will be expected to pay to invest in your chosen penny stocks.
 This can vary quite wildly depending on the penny stock app you sign up with.
 For example, the likes of eToro, Robinhood, and Plus500 allow you to trade without paying any commission.

 The aforementioned brokers also refrain from charging a monthly fee.
 With that said, some penny stock investment apps will charge a flat commission that is payable at both ends of the trade.
 For example, Charles Schwab charges $4.95 and Fineco charges £2.95.
 Additionally, you need to look at other fees that might come into play – such as those linked to deposits and withdrawals.

 Some penny stock apps are designed specifically for the everyday investor.
 That is to say, the application will be simple to use and requires no prior knowledge of trading.

-In particular, stock apps like eToro, Stash, and Capital.com offer heaps of educational resources and low account minimums.
+In particular, stock apps like eToro, and Stash offer heaps of educational resources and low account minimums.
 This is ideal for those of you that are just starting out in the penny stock arena.,